Brandonniles/bn_babysitter_terminal/README.md

 * `timestamp_spec.rb` - to test timestamps for being between 5pm and 4am

 For example:
-`rspec bedtime_spec.rb --format documentation` would be run from inside of the spec directory.
+`rspec bedtime_spec.rb --format documentation` would be run from inside of the spec directory to test for the wages earned between bedtime and midnight.

 Developer potentially has more dynamic versions to follow.
+Developer also has other ideas on how to solve this kata and willing to discuss.